Authentication & access control

 In Alpacon:

-- Enter IdP metadata URL or manually configure
+- Enter the IdP metadata or configure it manually

 - Map IdP groups to Alpacon user groups (optional)